 Elevation: 10,225 ft

-This peak has been called “Roundup Peak” for some time.
-Thanks to the efforts of Dan Robbins, the name became official in July of 2017.
+Peak 10225 has been called “Roundup Peak” for some time.
+Thanks to the efforts of Dan Robbins, the name became official in July 2017.
 The name commemorates the annual cattle roundup that has taken place in Copper Basin for over 100 years.
 The peak is located on a connecting ridge northwest of Copper Basin Knob.
 Roundup Peak towers over the entrance to the north side of the Lake Creek drainage.
 From Lake Creek, the peak presents a wall of steep talus crowned by impressive broken towers.
 USGS Big Black Dome